TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/TSconfig/Documentation/UserTsconfig/Setup/Index.rst

 On top of being able to set default values or override them as described above, it is also possible to hide fields in the module "User tools > User Settings".
-This is available since TYPO3 4.3.

 The table below describes the related option: